dtjv/dtjv.github.io/content/posts/mvc.md

 The high-level concept of MVC is easy to grasp and can indeed be trivially implemented.
-Although the Todo MVC app is now a cliché, this project was a great exercise in exploring the nuances of the MVC pattern, in making design decisions in the face of uncertainty and dealing with TypeScript and the DOM.
+Although the Todo MVC app is now a cliché, this project was a great exercise in exploring the nuances of the MVC pattern, in making design decisions in the face of uncertainty and building with TypeScript and the DOM.